Home and Learn: Microsoft Excel Course

 You'll then see a dialogue box appear.
 Click on All Charts:

-For all Excel users, the chart looks a bit plain, at the moment.
+The chart looks a bit plain, at the moment.
 You can change the colour of the lines for BBC and ITV.
-Locate the Chart Styles panel on the Design menu:
+Locate the Chart Styles panel on the Chart Design ribbon:

 Chart Styles